-This type of plant provides a very desirable alternative in areas where native milkweed may not grow well.
+The Asclepias tuberosa is a type of plant that provides a very desirable alternative in areas where native milkweed may not grow well.

 It is also a good addition to medicinal herb gardens as its name comes from the Greek god of healing and medicine, known as Asklepios.

 Additionally, the Greek name pays tribute to legendary Greek herbalist Aesulapius.

 The most popular form of butterfly weed plant is the orange milkweed variety, but it actually comes in several pretty shades including: